TadiT7/treble_experimentations_wiki/Nokia-6.1-Plus-(X6).md

 >I had to change the network signal reading method RSRP to get accurate signal reading.
 Leaving it on default mode shows no signal while the other two shows full-signal always.

->Viper4Android(I used the magisk module, Material Edition) needs the option **Attach Audio Effects** to be enabled to work properly.
+>Viper4Android(I used the magisk module, Material Edition) needs the option **Attach Audio Effects** to process sound effects properly.

 >System does not reset battery stats automatically after the phone charge 80> or more.
 You will have to do it manually.

+>Magisk's safetynet manager will report ```Basic Intergrity:True``` and ```CTS:False```.
+You can use the MagiskHideProps module to pass the CTS test.
+Enable advanced hiding and change the fingerprint to Nokia 7 plus's(B2N).
+(Theoretically you can use any Fingerprint but i've never tested any other than Nokia 7 plus's.
 ---------------------------------------------------------------------------------------------------------------------------
 Tested by Thanuj/SnapDrag910/MatteBlacke